otboss/COMP6001-Group-Project/README.md

-        --max-transactions-per-day     the maximum number of transactions to simulate per day --rebound-trigger-percentage   the inflation percent that will trigger an inflationary reset --interest-rate-percentage     the percent interest rate wallets will attain --interest-period-in-days      the time period in days when all accounts should attain interest --buy-sell-ratio               the ratio of buy to sell orders of the simulation (a number from 0-1) --token-y-count                the amount of token y to initialize the liquidity pool with --token-x-count                the amount of token x to initialize the liquidity pool with
+        --max-transactions-per-day     the maximum number of transactions to simulate per day --rebound-trigger-percentage   the inflation percent that will trigger an inflationary reset --interest-rate-percentage     the percent interest rate wallets will attain --buy-sell-ratio               the ratio of buy to sell orders of the simulation (a number from 0-1) --token-y-count                the amount of token y to initialize the liquidity pool with --token-x-count                the amount of token x to initialize the liquidity pool with